The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 We’ll get more into how much garage doors weigh in the next section, but it will depend greatly on the size of the door and what material it’s made of.

-I created a simple chart so you can quickly tell how much horsepower you need.
+I created a simple chart so you can quickly tell how much garage door opener horsepower you need.

-It starts with a 1/2 HP garage door opener, which is the minimum horsepower you should be looking at.
+It starts with a 1/2 HP garage door opener, which is the minimum horsepower you should look at.

 If you have a one-car garage, use the column on the left.
 If you have a two-car garage, use the column on the right.
 Once you know what material your garage door is made of, simply go down to that row and use the HP value in the corresponding box.

-For example, if you have a two-car garage door made of fiberglass, you would need a 3/4 HP door opener.
+For example, if you have a two-car garage door made of fiberglass, you would need to purchase a 3/4 HP door opener.

-How Much Does a Garage Door Opener Cost Based on Horsepower?
+How Much Is a Garage Door Opener [By Horsepower]?

 1/3 HP ($?): Before I bought my last new garage door opener, I found a few articles that suggested a 1/3 HP as the entry-level.
 The problem is that most garage door opener manufacturers stopped making a 1/3 Horsepower door opener.
 You may still be able to find old stock lying around, but I’d steer clear of these.

-3/4 HP ($180-$300): You’ll start seeing more exciting features like smart home integrations or smartphone apps.
+3/4 HP ($180-$300): You’ll see more exciting features like smart home integrations or smartphone apps.
 The more expensive models will include a battery backup or an LCD wall console.

 1.25 HP and up ($250+): This is the cream of the crop.
 Every opener I found with over 1 1/4 HP had an external keypad included, smartphone integration, and most of them had a battery backup.
 You’ll also find some really cool innovations, like automatic locking.